ultraDevs/integrate-dropbox-plugin/readme.txt

 - Shortcode to upload files
 - and many more

+### Contribution & Public Repository
+This plugin is available on [GitHub](https://github.com/ultraDevs/integrate-dropbox-plugin) and we are looking for your contribution to make it better.

 ### External Libraries and Links Used
 We use the following external libraries and links in this plugin